Just Another War in Space

-Just Another War in Space is a 1991 video game published by Azeroth Publishing.
+Just Another War in Space is a 1991 computer wargame published by Azeroth Publishing for the Atari ST. It was written by Bob Parkin.

 Gameplay

 Just Another War in Space is a one-player strategic tactical game of space combat, in which the player can either ally with the Empire or the Federation.

 Reception

 Hosea Battles, Jr. reviewed the game for Computer Gaming World, and stated that "this is an excellent tactical level combat game with a few strategic decisions (sort of an "opposite twin brother" to Star Control).
 It will appeal to those who like strategic wargaming with plenty of on-screen action."

 Greg Knauss for STart said that "With a GEM front-end, I would easily recommend it to anyone looking for detailed space combat, but as it is, only the dedicated are likely to want to take the time."